vyos/vyos-documentation/docs/configuration/interfaces/bridge.rst

    Spanning Tree Protocol forwarding `<delay>` in seconds (default: 15).

-   Forwarding delay time is the time spent in each of the Listening and Learning states before the Forwarding state is entered.
+   The forwarding delay time is the time spent in each of the listening and learning states before the Forwarding state is entered.
 This delay is so that when a new bridge comes onto a busy network it looks at some traffic before participating.